gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 "We were not as we are today when I was of your age.
 You won't know how it feels when you don't know from where you will get your meal when have not eaten for three days.
 I know. ” he said.

 “Your grandpa gave this coin to me on his deathbed in a hope to revive our fortune.
-One is auspicious as it lays the beginning, and Kuwaiti dinar is the richest currency in the world, so this coin is very special.
-Your grandpa believed it can change things, and so it did.
-This coin has brought us luck.”
+'One' lays the beginning and 'Kuwaiti Dinar' is the richest currency in the world, so this coin is very special.
+Your grandpa believed it can change things and so it did.
+This coin brought us luck.”
 A smile emerged on his face as he remembered his father.

-He continued, “I have worked from eight in the morning and until nine in the evening for 20 years now to give you food, clothe and shelter.
+He continued, “I have worked from eight in the morning and until nine in the evening for 20 years now to give you food, clothes, and shelter.
 But now I realize that in the strugle of life I forgot to give you love.”

-He eyes were wet.
+He came closer, his eyes were wet.

-He came closer.
 "This is the only thing I have of my father.
-I am giving it to you in I hope it will change things between us.
+I am giving it to you in a hope it will change things between us.
 Let's embark a new begining.”
 He placed the coin on my palm, closed the fingers, and kissed me on the forehead.

-"Good night my love, take care." he said and left the room.
+"Good night my love, take care" he said and left the room.

 I collapsed into my bed, sobbing, thinking...I was so wrong.
 Unanticipated tears rolled down my eyes.
 Love is a feeling that has no standard language and every person has its own way of reflection.
 That moment, I felt the love.
 Sooner when the emotional impulse receded, the past tried to became the present.
 It itched the agonies of his deeds.
 But I had the option to forgive the evil to accept the good.
 And I chose to forgive.

-"I was wrong that he didn’t care.
-I wish I hughed him," I thought, and slept the best sleep of my life.
+"I was wrong that who cared.
+He did.
+I wished I had hughed him."
+I thought and slept the best sleep of my life.